WithSecureLabs/cloud-wiki/docs/aws/services/Lambda.md

 * When executed, AWS spins up a container with the code and runtimes and executes the function

 ## Assessment Notes
+### Lambda Security Model

+#### Isolation
+* Each function invocation executes inside a FireCracker MicroVM
+* MicroVMs reused between invocation, if still alive.
+Commonly kept running in a "warm" state for 10/15 minutes after function finishes executing
+* Read [Firecracker internals: a deep dive inside the technology powering AWS Lambda](https://www.talhoffman.com/2021/07/18/firecracker-internals/) for a deep dive on the internal security model.

+#### Credential Management
+ * Credentials associated with roles are loaded in as environment variables
+ * Lambda calls `sts:AssumeRole` under the hood to acquire them, requests for 12 hour validity.
+ * Credentials are not rotated for the duration of the MicroVM's existence, but [experimentation suggests they live for up to 2 hours if continually invoked](https://www.keithrozario.com/2020/06/access-keys-in-aws-lambda.html):

+### Configuration review

 * Review all IAM policies attached to Lambda roles and ensure they meet principle of least privilege
 * The same IAM role shouldn't be shared between Lambda functions requiring different permission sets